danielbodnar/awesome-stars/README.md

 ## web

+- [coder-hxl/x-crawl](https://github.com/coder-hxl/x-crawl) - x-crawl is a flexible Node.js multifunctional crawler library.
+Flexible usage and numerous functions can help you quickly, safely, and stably crawl pages, interfaces, and files.  ----------------  x-c
+- [berrysauce/ingredients](https://github.com/berrysauce/ingredients) - 🧪  Determine the "ingredients" (or technologies) behind a website
 - [go-rod/rod](https://github.com/go-rod/rod) - A Devtools driver for web automation and scraping
 - [chinedufn/percy](https://github.com/chinedufn/percy) - Build frontend browser apps with Rust + WebAssembly.
 Supports server side rendering.
 - [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.